CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/SyncE.md

 The `nv unset` commands remove the configuration you set with the equivalent `nv set` commands.
 This guide only describes an `nv unset` command if it differs from the `nv set` command.
 {{%/notice%}}

-In Cumulus Linux 5.6 and earlier, the global SyncE commands are `nv set service synce`.

 ## <h>nv set interface \<interface-id\> synce</h>

 Configures <span class="a-tooltip">[SynCe](## "Synchronous Ethernet")</span> on the specified interface.
 SyncE is a standard for transmitting clock signals over the Ethernet physical layer to synchronize clocks across the network by propagating frequency using the transmission rate of symbols in the network.
 A dedicated Ethernet channel, (ESMC), manages this synchronization.